VoxelPrismatic/darkercord/README.md

 # INSTALLATION ;]
 *Any scripts require you to download the ZIP archive of the repo.
 Please extract it too.
+### Check version
+Hit settings and scroll the left panel to the bottom.
+You should see `DARKERcord V# by PRIZ ;]`, where `#` is the version number.

-*Check if your version is up to date: [Releases](https://github.com/VoxelPrismatic/darkercord/releases/)
+Check if your version is up to date: [Releases](https://github.com/VoxelPrismatic/darkercord/releases/)

 ### Windows
 *You may also run `script/inst-win.bat`
 1. Copy these files into `%APPDATA\discord\`